Who are we?

 Mélanie and the whole team.

-ASSOCIATE PROFESSOR AND HOLDER OF THE CHAIRE DE RECHERCHE LITTORAL
+FULL PROFESSOR AND HOLDER OF THE CHAIRE DE RECHERCHE LITTORAL

-Mélanie Lemire is an Associate Professor in the Department of Social and Preventive Medicine at Université Laval and a researcher in the Population Health and Optimal Health Practices at the CHU de Québec and at the Institute of Integrative and Systems Biology (IBIS).
+Mélanie Lemire is a Full Professor in the Department of Social and Preventive Medicine at Université Laval and a researcher in the Population Health and Optimal Health Practices at the CHU de Québec and at the Institute of Integrative and Systems Biology (IBIS).
 She is designated expert for Canada on the Human Health Assessment Group of the Arctic Monitoring and Assessment Program (HHAG-AMAP) and the Effectiveness Evaluation Committee of the Minamata Convention on Mercury.
 Her projects put forward transdisciplinary, intersectoral and participatory approaches, and focus on the study of environmental contaminants, ocean changes, and nutrition in relation to the health of Indigenous and coastal populations.
 It’s results are used to inform decisions, the development of decision support tools and the implementation of programs and policies at the local, federal and international levels.

 Mélanie is a fan of sea kayaking and cycling.
 In love with the Kamouraska region, you will find her with both hands in the soil of her garden which is growing from year to year.

 Sara holds a bachelor’s and master’s degree in biology.
-She works as a research professional at the Chaire Littoral and is involved in the FISHES and Tininnimiutait projects.
+She works as a research professional at the Chaire Littoral and is involved in the FISHES project.
 Her works focus mainly on the links between marine ecosystems, Arctic Char and food security in Nunavik.
-She is required to do field and laboratory work, as well as qualitative workshops with Nunavimmiut.

 POSTDOCTORAL FELLOW